Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 ---
 layout: post
-title: "On Crushes"
+title: "Exploring the realm of crushes"
 date: 2021-05-20
 reviewed: 2021-06-01

 published: true
 tags: non-professional gold
-excerpt: "On the importance of attractions/relationships and the lack of verbal knowledge about this.
-Free data n=~20 here so you can make your own conclusions!"
+excerpt: "An exploration of crushes - a domain I'm not well versed in, which is why this article was made.
+On the importance of attractions/relationships and the lack of verbal knowledge about this.
+Survey n=~30 data gathered about crushes so you can create (more) data-based opinion on related topics!"
 comments: true
 ---
 Warning: Contains swears.